enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 -
 - I've read hundreds of studies on sports.
 Tried most of the advance techniques, wrote very tight training plan to get better that only advanced sportif
 # Organize your notes
+3 powerful ideas by @fortelabs to create a personal content usine without feeling overwhelmed.
+Thread👇🏿

+MAKE YOUR NOTES FUTURE PROOF

+There are two versions of you: present-you reads, highlights, takes notes...
+And future you, who will stumble upon those notes in a couple weeks, and try to figure out what the hell you were saying.
+This is a time-consuming activity, and that's why we rarely revise our notes.

+The solution is to summarize the main points of every snippet you add.
+This takes away the burden of digging the insights out of your notes.
+Making it easy for future-you to search past materials when creating.

+COLLECT IDEAS THAT RESONATE

+In any content you're consuming, there are always 1 or 2 key insights.
+But they usually get buried in all the highlights, notes, and links we save.
+Instead, learn to collect only what makes you think: "Oh!
+I wasn't ready for that!"

+But, what if I miss something important?
+Well, key ideas tend to stick in your brain for 1-2 days.
+This is plenty of time to go back and add that information.
+This makes your system full of high-quality notes.

+INTERMEDIATE PACKAGES
+Sometimes you spend 10s of hours on an article that flops.
+You never know what your audience wants and it can be demotivating.
+A better strategy is to publish small bites of some ideas, see what sticks with them, and use the feedback to make them even more convincing.

+After a while, you have:
+1. approved intermediate packages you can directly turn into a full-length content
+2. much more motivation because you only had to make small bets.

+BONUS TIP:
+Ever shared a video that your friends ignored?
+Do this next time:
+Give them a stronger reason to click by adding a quick summary of the key points of the video.
+If they still don't respond, you still have a futureproof note ready to be turned into content later.
+## old versions
 The top 1% bloggers maintain a quality-rich publishing schedule year round.
 They do that by constantly  turning every content they come accross into meaningful material.
 Here are 3 powerful ideas by @fortelabs to create a  content-creating system, without feeling overwhelmed.